rht-labs/tech-exercise/docs/1-the-manual-menace/2-argocd-101.md

       * Cluster URL: `https://kubernetes.default.svc`
       * Namespace: `<TENANT_NAME>-test`

-Your form should look like this:
+Your form should look like the follow image, if so click `Create`

 ![ArgoCD-create-application](images/2-argocd-create-application.png)

-6. After you hit create, you'll see `argocd-nordmart-review` application is created and should start deploying in your `${TENANT_NAME}-test` namespace.
+6. After you hit `Create`, you'll see `argocd-nordmart-review` application is created and should start deploying in your `<TENANT_NAME>-test` namespace.

 ![ArgoCD-Nordmart-review](images/2-argocd-nordmart-review-argocd-app.png)